eudoxia0/eudoxia0.github.io/article/_posts/2025-04-13-my-backup-infrastructure-2025-edition.md

 1. Fast, but only incrementally: an initial snapshot can be slow.
 1. Simple configuration, with little surface area to mess things up.
 1. Encryption with keys that I control and which never leave my device.
 Ideally, encryption should be mandatory, to prevent accidentally putting cleartext on backup media.
-1. Has to satisfy the 3-2-1 rule: at least three disjoint copies, in two different media, at leasto one off-site.
+1. Has to satisfy the [3-2-1 rule][rule]: at least three disjoint copies, in two different media, at leasto one off-site.
 1. There has to be a known (documented, memorable) path to recovery.
 It would be embarrasing if you went to restore your backups and suddenly realized there's a missing link that prevents you from e.g. recovering the encryption key.

 The one non-criterion is portability.
 Because I only use macOS, I don't need a solution where I can restore the backups from different operating systems.